Man City held by Leeds, Chelsea click into gear

 However, for the second spot-kick, captain Cesar Azpilicueta had to intervene to take the ball off Abraham with the England striker desperate to get on the scoresheet.

-“If Tammy wanted to take it because he wants a goal or whatever it was then he can get put in his place a little bit,” Lampard said.

-“I appreciate his eagerness because his performance deserved a goal but the rules are you don’t jump up ahead of the list at any moment.”
+“I appreciate his eagerness because his performance deserved a goal but the rules are you don’t jump up ahead of the list at any moment,” said Lampard.

 – Maximum points on Merseyside –